cosmos/ibc/spec/ics-024-host-requirements/README.md

 The IBC/TAO specifications define the implementations of two modules: the core "IBC handler" module and the "IBC relayer" module.
 IBC/APP specifications further define other modules for particular packet handling application logic.
 IBC requires that the "master module" or execution environment can be used to grant other modules on the host state machine access to the IBC handler module and/or the IBC relayer module, but otherwise does not impose requirements on the functionality or communication abilities of any other modules which may be co-located on the state machine.

-### Keys, identifiers, separators
+### Paths, identifiers, separators

-A `Key` is a bytestring used as the key for an object stored in state.
-Keys MUST contain only alphanumeric characters and the separator `/`.
+A `Path` is a bytestring used as the key for an object stored in state.
+Paths MUST contain only alphanumeric characters and the separator `/`.

 An `Identifier` is a bytestring used as a key for an object stored in state, such as a connection, channel, or light client.
 Identifiers MUST consist of alphanumeric characters only.
 Identifiers MUST be non-empty (of positive integer length).